Samsung Galaxy M10, Galaxy M20 Scheduled to Get Android Pie Update

-Samsung is all set to launch the Galaxy M-Series in India on January 28, however ahead of the launch event, the company has indirectly confirmed two smartphones from the series, and also assures that they will receive the Android Pie update.
+Samsung is yet to officially unveil the Galaxy M-series, but ahead of the January 28 launch event, the company has indirectly confirmed two smartphones from the series and assured that they will receive the Android 9 Pie update.
 Samsung's roadmap for Android Pie in the Samsung Members app suggests that the Samsung Galaxy M10 and Samsung Galaxy M20 will get Android Pie in the future.
-However, this also means the two phones that will be launched next week will come with the older version of Android out-of-the-box.
+However, this also means the two phones that will be launched next week will come with the older version of Android out-of-the-box, most likely Android 8.1 Oreo.

 SamMobile was the first to spot these two smartphones in the Members app list.
 The Samsung Galaxy M10 and Samsung Galaxy M20 are listed to get Android Pie sometime in August this year, and that's stretching it with regards to software support.
 The two phones should ideally be launched with Android Pie running out-of-the-box, but if that isn't the case, Samsung should be working overtime to roll the update out to these new handsets as soon as possible.
 However, this listing could well just be a mistake, and could be removed soon, given that the phones haven't even launched yet.